stratmann/REMD/README.md

 2 files:
 * Log file (arguments used and other info)
 * PDB file contain the structures
-Length unit is (and MUST be) ALWAYS in angstrom whatever your MD engine

 #                               Warning

 The script use tleap (amberTools 18), acpype, GROMACS 5.1.2 and scwrl 3.0.
-Be sure the softwares are installed
+If you don't use Docker, be sure the softwares are installed and modify path in the python scripts.

 ##                              UPCOMING FEATURES

 * PEP 8
 * Ramachadran plot for each residues
-* Clustering